Wax is applied to the leg

 Advantages and disadvantages of IPL treatment

-• Whether hair removal on the legs, in the bikini area or in the armpits - the IPL method can basically be used on any part of the body.
+• Whether it's hair removal on the legs, in the bikini area or in the armpits – the IPL method can basically be used on any part of the body.

 • IPL can also be used at home.